Catalog Description

 Lab:

-- Following review of classic styles, mood and facial structure, instructor sets up lighting to demonstrate selection of appropriate lighting styles for lighting with students as models.
-Visual problems of posing, choosing appropriate lighting, mood, lens selection and vantage point are addressed in instructor's lecture.
-Lecture stresses safe handling of electrical equipment.
-Instructor assists students directly as they apply techniques discussed and demonstrated to their portraits.
+1. Following review of classic styles, mood and facial structure, instructor sets up lighting to demonstrate selection of appropriate lighting styles for lighting with students as models.
+Visual problems of posing, choosing appropriate lighting, mood, lens selection and vantage point are addressed during instructor's discussion.
+Student’s are actively engaged as models and assistants during the demonstration.
+Instructor then assists students directly as they apply techniques discussed and demonstrated to portraits created during lab time.

 Lecture: